ramrom/rams_dot_files/cheatsheets/jenkins_cheatsheet.md

 - https://www.jenkins.io/doc/book/pipeline/syntax/
 - using shared libs: https://www.jenkins.io/doc/book/pipeline/shared-libraries/
 - for a Jenkinsfile, only one `pipeline { .. }` block can be executed
+- stage `changeset` trigger - only on new commits

 ## BUILD DEFINITIONS
 - https://stackoverflow.com/questions/50398334/what-is-the-relationship-between-environment-and-parameters-in-jenkinsfile-param